Matías Fracchia

-Matías Fracchia Moreira (born 21 September 1995) is a professional footballer who plays as a defender for Liga Nacional club Comunicaciones.
+Matías Fracchia Moreira (born 21 September 1995) is a professional footballer who plays as a defender for Campeonato Brasileiro Série B club Coritiba.
 Born in Chile, he has represented both the United States and Uruguay at under-20 level.

+Early life

+Fracchia played college soccer for North Carolina State University while he studied sports management.

 Club career

-Fracchia played college soccer for North Carolina State University.
+Deportes Temuco

+In 2017, he moved to Chile and signed with Deportes Temuco.

+Deportes Vallenar

 For 2019, he signed for Chilean second division side Deportes Vallenar after failing to make an appearance for Deportes Temuco and Barnechea in the lower leagues.

+O'Higgins

 For 2020, he signed for O'Higgins in the Chilean top flight.

+Comunicaciones

+On 28 December 2022, Comunicaciones announced the official signing of Fracchia.

+Danubio

+In 2024, Fracchia signed with Uruguayan club Danubio.

+Coritiba

+In January 2025, Fracchia moved to Brazil and joined Coritiba in the Série B.

 International career

 Fracchia holds three different citizenships: Chilean by his birth, Uruguayan by his paternal line and American by residence.
 So, he has represented Uruguay as well as the United States at youth level.